doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 ## Final code

-Yeah, finally, here we are ; the final code of our (not protected) AES128 whitebox:
+Yeah, finally, here we are ; the final code of our (not protected) AES128 white-box:

 ```c aes128_enc_wb_final
 void aes128_enc_wb_final(unsigned char in[16], unsigned char out[16])